rustic/VagrantBuilds/README.md

 # VagrantBuilds

-This repository has Packer confiurations for an Atlas build of Fedora 22 xnd Fedora 23 86_64 for VMware and Virtualbox.
+This repository has Packer confiurations for an Atlas build of Fedora 22, Fedora 23 and Fedora 26 beta x86_64 for VMware and Virtualbox.
 It is a minimal install with updates applied.